rehierl/abstract-properties/16-x-tree-encodings/_remarks.md

 # variations

-- many more variations possible, can't cover them all
+- many variations are possible, can't cover them all
-- as can be seen from the post-order length- and level-based encoding and decoding pseudocodes
+- e.g. the post-order length- and level-based encodings
-- Hpost, HsPost, HrsPost, also PRE-POSTR and POST-PRER

-the core purpose of these encodings ..
+purpose of these encodings ..
 - Hlen represents HsPre, Hlvl represents HrsPre
-- is to simplify discussions by reducing the amount of variations that one needs to keep in mind
+- is to simplify discussions by reducing the amount of variations one needs to keep in mind
 - is to allow to easily visualize scopes

-Hpost, Hcin
-- might want to flesh out the post-order traces?
-- like Hpre, the hierarchy of pre-order traces
+- the focus will be on sequences of level and length values in pre-order

 # length values, Hlen